pulipakaa24/Budgeteer/README.md

 # Budgeteer
-Simple Android App Allowing Expense Tracking \n
+Simple Android App Allowing Expense Tracking
 I have included the src folder, along with the Android APK, as the rest is unnecessary.

 # Implementation